chybby/ldjam53/README.md

 Made for [Ludum Dare 53](https://ldjam.com/events/ludum-dare/53/personal-delivery-conglomerate) by Jelly and Dome.

 Made in Godot.
-All art, models and audio was made from scratch during the jam.
+All art, models and audio were made from scratch during the jam.